labzero/bootleg/docs/reference/public_keys.md

 # Public key support

-Bootleg supports the use of SSH identity files (keys) for passwordless connections.
+Bootleg supports the use of SSH identity files for passwordless connections.

-Please note the difference in terms as used in this document:

-* `password` refers to a password-protected user account
-* `passphrase` refers to a passphrase-protected private SSH key

 ## Private keys